Palivizumab (By injection)

 How to Use This Medicine

-- Your child's doctor will prescribe the exact dose and tell you how often it should be given.
-A nurse or other trained health professional will give your child this medicine as a shot into a muscle.
+- The doctor will prescribe the exact dose and tell you how often it should be given.
+This medicine is given as a shot into a muscle.

-- Your child should receive the first shot of this medicine before the RSV season starts, and then monthly during the RSV season to help prevent serious infection.
-Ask your child's doctor when RSV season occurs in your community.
+- Your child should receive the first shot of this medicine before the RSV season starts.
+During the RSV season, the medicine is given once every month.